pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 import PinpointSDK
 ```

 ### API Class Overview

-The `Easylocate` class provides various functions to interact with nearby tracelets using Bluetooth.
+The `PinpointApi` class provides various functions to interact with nearby tracelets using Bluetooth.

 Below are the main functions available for public use:

 ### Singleton Instance